Methodology

 Generated by DALL-E.

-This chapter is a part of the book “Information Patterns for Successful Start-up Ecosystems.”
+This chapter is a part of the book “How to Building Thriving Start-up Ecosystems: Five Patterns for Success.”

-Before every book there is the story of how the words came to the page.
-This book started as research for my senior Masters thesis at the University of Michigan, where I was getting a Masters in Urban Planning and Design and a Masters in Information Science simultaneously.
-My initial research was inspired by the Brookings Institution’s work on Innovation Districts.
-Brookings saw Innovation Districts as “geographic areas where leading-edge anchor institutions and companies cluster and connect with start-ups, business incubators and accelerators” that create outsized returns on productivity by spurring idea generation and accelerating commercialization (Katz, Wagner).
+My initial research drew from the Brookings Institution’s work on Innovation Districts.
+Brookings saw Innovation Districts as “geographic areas where leading-edge anchor institutions and companies cluster and connect with start-ups, business incubators and accelerators” (Katz, Wagner).
+These physical spaces create outsized returns on productivity by spurring idea generation and accelerating commercialization.

-My research question was initially to understand how start-up founder success was impacted by time spent at entrepreneurial hubs at the University of Michigan.
-“Founder success” was defined for the purposes of this research as those students whose companies obtained repeated revenue, won a business competition, or were accepted into an accelerator.
+My research question was initially simple: understand how start-up founders’ success was impacted by time spent at entrepreneurial hubs at the University of Michigan.
+I defined “founder success” as those students whose companies obtained repeated revenue, won a business competition, or were accepted into an accelerator.

 Map of entrepreneurial hubs on the University of Michigan campus.
 Generated by ArcGIS, 2017.

-The second part of this research on how founder interaction with these hubs impacted their progress was far more complex.
+The second part of this research on how founder interaction with these physical hubs impacted their progress was far more complex.
 The twenty-five founders that I interviewed I took from points at the beginning, middle, and end of the entrepreneurship pipeline.
-Beginning founders were defined as individuals that wanted to create a company but had little involvement with the university’s entrepreneurship ecosystem.
-Perhaps they had attended a Hackathon, or participated in a business school entrepreneurship class, but for most at this stage their company was an idea.

-Mid-stage founders were defined as those who had taken measurable strides to build their company, either by participating in the university’s start-up incubator program TechArb, participation in a business competition, or incorporation of their company.
-Founders at this stage might have found a co-founder, developed wireframes or an initial Minimum Viable Product (MVP) to test their idea.
+Mid-stage founders I defined as those who had taken measurable strides to build their company, either by participating in the university’s start-up incubator program TechArb, participation in a business competition, or incorporation of their company.
+Founders at this stage might have found a co-founder, developed wireframes or an initial Minimum Viable Product (MVP) to test their idea, but did not have continuous paying customers.

-Late-stage entrepreneurs have developed their companies to a point where they have obtained some form of “success” defined as either acceptance to an accelerator, winning a business plan competition, or demonstrating repeated revenue.
+Late-stage entrepreneurs had developed their companies to a point where they had obtained some marker of “success” within the ecosystem, defined as either acceptance to an accelerator, winning a business plan competition, or demonstrating repeated revenue from customers.
 These founders had developed products to a level of finesse that they could be bought on grocery store shelves, utilized by tens of thousands of readers, or acquired by larger companies.

 My interviews showed some early stage founders who spent several hours each week at entrepreneurial hubs but never progressed with their ideas.
 Some late-stage founders spent almost all of their time at one of the entrepreneurial hubs; other late-stage founders spent little time in these locations.
 While it was clear that there were hubs of entrepreneurial activity, how students interacted with these hubs and how this interaction impacted their success was not straightforward.
-There was certainly not a 1:1 correlation between entrepreneurial hubs and founder success.
+While late-stage founders did have a strong presence at these hubs there was certainly not a 1:1 correlation between time spent at physical entrepreneurial hubs of activity and founder success.

 Weak ties on the other hand occur between people or firms that have infrequent contact and work in different contexts or economic sectors.
 Weak ties provide access to new information, new contacts and business leads outside of existing networks (Katz, Wagner).

-My research question shifted from understanding the impact of where founders clustered physically to how they developed mental maps internally within the university entrepreneurship ecosystem.
-This seemed to be the missing link between why some founders were able to utilize these actively hubs effectively and progress with their company while others were unable to.
+My research question shifted from understanding the impact of where founders clustered physically to how they internally developed mental maps of the university’s entrepreneurship ecosystem.
+This seemed to be the missing link between why some founders were able to utilize these actively hubs effectively and progress with their company while others did not.

-Understanding this picture of how founders developed mental maps of the entrepreneurial ecosystem proved difficult for a variety of reasons.
-One was that most people do not consciously understand that they have mental maps.
-The ways people find and organize information is often so fluid and natural that many are not aware that they even do it.
-I had to use a mixture of founders’ answers combined with tracking their actions over time to see how they truly understood the entrepreneurship ecosystem, as often their answers did not align with their actions.
+Getting a clear picture of how founders developed their mental maps they had of the entrepreneurial ecosystem proved difficult.
+One reason was that most people do not consciously understand that they have mental maps.
+The ways people find and organize information is often so fluid and natural that many are not aware that they do it.
+I ultimately used a mixture of founders’ answers in initial interviews combined with observation of their actions over time to see how they truly understood the entrepreneurship ecosystem.

 Biases, Limitations, and Further Exploration

-This research has several biases and limitations that might impact the validity, reliability, and generalizability of its findings.
+This research has biases and limitations that might impact the generalizability of its findings.
 The sample size of the structured founder interviews was only twenty-five students and eight other “entrepreneurial leaders” within the university ecosystem.
-A larger dataset would increase the surety of the location of the university’s entrepreneurial hubs and the veracity of the information patterns collected.
+A larger dataset would increase the surety of the location of the university’s entrepreneurial hubs and the universality of the information patterns discovered.

 I endeavored to interview a diverse set of interviewees at several different stages of company formation.
 However, as students progressed through the entrepreneurship pipeline, the demographics increasingly leaned toward white males with technical backgrounds.
 While there are likely racial, gender, and economic elements as to how entrepreneurs experience the University of Michigan’s entrepreneurship ecosystem, this book does not have the capacity to give such considerations the attention they deserve.

-Most of my interviews were also conducted at the University of Michigan, which has a robust entrepreneurial ecosystem.
-The main challenge for students here was to navigate through a wealth of resources rather than to access any resources at all.
-To mitigate this bias, I conducted several unstructured interviews with students from Wayne State and Stony Brook University, but the majority of the research focused on students at the University of Michigan.
-Further exploration is needed to understand how founders build mental maps at teaching colleges, community colleges, or small liberal arts colleges to understand how various different ecosystems give rise to different patterns of interaction.
+My interviews were also conducted at the University of Michigan, which has consistently ranked for the last decade in the top ten universities worldwide for founders (Trevor).
+The main challenge for students at Michigan was how to navigate through a wealth of resources rather than to access any resources at all.
+To mitigate this bias, I conducted several unstructured interviews with students from Wayne State and Stony Brook University.
+However further exploration is needed to understand how founders build mental maps at teaching colleges, community colleges, or small liberal arts colleges.

-This research was also confined to how information patterns and networks impact entrepreneurial success within the university ecosystem.
+This research was also confined to how information patterns and networks impact entrepreneurial success.
 There are likely many relevant different factors that impact a founder’s success, from the strength of a founder’s initial idea to their economic background.
 This research could only focus on one facet of founder success due to limitations of time, resources, and expertise.
-Even though this research only focused on one lens, even here there are likely several more elements of founders’ mental maps that have yet to be uncovered.
-Further exploration to reveal other information patterns could help build even better entrepreneurship ecosystems and cities as a whole.

 While this research has both biases and limitations, I hope it is accurate enough to prove useful and actionable.